Kochi Castle

 1 of 11 in Kochi

-Kochi Castle (高知城, Kōchijō), built between 1601 and 1611, is one of the few castles in Japan that has survived into the modern era.
-Most of its current structures date from 1748, after a major fire destroyed much of the original complex.
-The castle was subsequently reconstructed in traditional style, preserving its historical character.
-During the Edo Period, it served as the seat of the Yamauchi lords.
-The main tower (donjon) is especially notable for its dual function—as both a military stronghold and a residential space—unlike most Japanese castles, where the lord resided in a separate palace.
+Kochi Castle (高知城, Kōchijō), originally constructed between 1601 and 1611, remains one of the few Japanese castles to have survived intact into the modern era.
+While much of the original structure was destroyed by fire in 1727, the castle was painstakingly rebuilt in 1748 using traditional architectural techniques, preserving its feudal-era character.
+During the Edo Period, Kochi Castle served as the political and administrative seat of the Yamauchi clan, the powerful lords who governed the Tosa Domain.
+The main keep (donjon) is particularly notable for serving both as a defensive fortress and as the daimyo’s residence—a rare dual-purpose design among Japanese castles, where the lord typically lived in a separate palace.

 Provided through partner sites